wp-plugins/maintenance/readme.txt

 = Where can I find out the username and password to get to the site? =

-You can use your administrator access or create new user in wordpress dashboard http://yousite.com/wp-admin/users.php
+You can use your administrator access or create new user in WordPress dashboard http://yousite.com/wp-admin/users.php

 = If I incorrectly write a login and password I will see the error on the page wp-login? =